johan-socarras/Automation/github-file-distribution-docs/README.md

 This project provides a PowerShell-based system for distributing a centralized update file from GitHub to multiple remote locations.

+> This project was developed with the assistance of ChatGPT.

 Each location downloads the latest file, compares it against the existing local copy, updates it only when needed, and sends a daily status report back to GitHub.

 This can be used to distribute files such as: